Grants

 Life Sciences

-Enhancing Life Science Education Through Advanced Microscopy - rechargeable lab binocular compound microscopes with digital screens, transforming the way high school students engage with science.
+Enhancing Life Science Education through Advanced Microscopy - rechargeable lab binocular compound microscopes with digital screens, transforming the way high school students engage with science.